Emran-Y/Real-Time-Chatting-Application/README.md

 NODE_ENV
 ```

 ## Feel free to explore the code and project structure.
 This project is a reflection of my passion for coding and showcasing my skills as a junior developer.
-I welcome any feedback or suggestions as I continue to develop and improve Vortext Verse.
+I welcome any feedback or suggestions as I continue to develop and improve Vortex Verse.